 Vinca Minor is also known as common periwinkle, dwarf periwinkle, lesser periwinkle, and creeping myrtle.
 This plant is a member of the Apocynaceae family and is native to Eastern Europe.
 This perennial herb is most often used as a ground cover because it is fast spreading and resistant to wildlife, such as deer.

-This ground cover plant is best known for its lush, green foliage and flowers that bloom during the spring and summer.
+This ground cover plant is best known for its lush, green foliage and flowers during the spring and summer.
 The color depends upon the variety but can include blue, white, and pink.
-The USDA hardiness zones recommended for this plant is 4 to 9 and grows best in well-drained soils.
+The USDA hardiness zones recommended for this plant are 4 to 9 and grow best in well-drained soils.
 When planted 4 to 6 inches apart, this plant will form a thick ground cover and be approximately 4 to 6 feet off the ground when fully mature.
-It also grows best if pruned back during the spring, because it comes back very quickly.
+It also grows best if pruned back during the spring because it comes back very quickly.

 Periwinkle Plants is an Excellent Choice for Fast Spreading Ground Coverage